Kartmaan/survival-simulator/README.md

 Beyond these survival mechanics, the Survivor also has a unique, randomly-generated name that allows it to be precisely identified.
 This name is used to distinguish one Survivor from another during the podium phase (_see below_).

+#### Resilience
+- The Survivor has a random resilience value (between 1.0 and 10.0).
+- Resilience is a parameter that influences how a Survivor copes with the negative effects of its environment and especially the climate (see Weather section).
+- The value acts as a mitigating factor for penalties applied to certain dynamic values, such as speed, energy loss, or other statistics influenced by external conditions.
+  - The higher the resilience, the lower the penalties applied to a statistic.
+  - The lower the resilience, the greater the penalties incurred by the entity.
+- The value allows to :
+  - Reduce the negative impact of extreme environmental conditions (_too low or too high temperatures_) on the Survivor's speed
+  - Reduce the effect of malus related to Survivor energy loss.
+- Each climate has a basic and fixed penalty multiplier to be applied to certain dynamic values of the Survivor, such as its speed or energy loss value.
+It's the effect of this multiplier that is attenuated by the Survivor's resilience attribute.

+> Resilience introduces additional variability on the simulation (_in addition to the 'audacity' attribute_) depending on the characteristics of each entity and the climate.

 ### Food
 Food consumed by Survivors to boost their energy levels.